yashha/percollate-api/README.md

 ## Description

-Public API to transform website content to pdf.
+Public API to transform website content to pdf using the [percollate package](https://github.com/danburzo/percollate) .

 ## Installation